gugitia/HateDetectorJs/README.md

 ## About the project
-This project was started during my college days, it was first made with Razor, but as I got excited learning about js technologies I decided to remake it using React
+This project was started during my college days, it was first made with Razor, but as I got excited learning about js technologies I decided to remake it using React.

 # Getting Started with Create React App